wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 2. `obj's __proto__ property` needs to point to `construction function's prototype`
 3. the `constructor function` needs to be called with obj as its context to mutate the obj object.

-# 10	The Pseudo-classical Pattern and the OLOO Pattern
+   # 10The Pseudo-classical Pattern and the OLOO Pattern

 object creation patterns
 - Pseudo-classical Pattern